rackerlabs/otter/docbook/rst/cloud-autoscale/dev-guide/additional-resources.rst

 Rackspace Auto Scale is an open-source project.
 You can see and contribute to source code by using the `AutoScale github repository`_.

--  To learn about working with Rackspace services through APIs, visit `Rackspace API Documentation`_.
+-  To learn about working with Rackspace services through APIs, visit the `Rackspace API Documentation`_.

 -  For background information and exercises, see the `Rackspace Auto